 Typically, the Canada Child Benefits payments are made by direct deposit to your bank account, on or before the 20th day of the month.
 The calculations are complex, and depending on the age of the child/ children and how many there are.

-The website of the Government of Canada (canada.ca) provides an awesome calculator for you to estimate CCB payments, with reasonable accuracy, what your benefit payable could be.
+The website of the Government of Canada (canada.ca) provides an awesome calculator for you to estimate CCB payments, with reasonable accuracy, what your benefit payments can be.

 It also takes into account all the related benefits as noted above, so it may actually be a better point of reference than your personal tax accountant.